 It depends on your situation.
 Once people leave school, they go on a variety of different paths through life.
 Some go to university, some go straight into the workforce and others start their own businesses or a family.
 There is always a need for insurance at some level, it just depends on what your situation is.

-• The five big life events that trigger a need for insurance are:
+The five big life events that trigger a need for insurance are:

 If you’ve been through one (or more) of these big five in the last year, then getting insurance is a smart move.
-For less than 3 percent of your income, it’s a no brainer to protect the remaining 97 percent.

 There’s several reasons why using an insurance advisor is a better idea compared to the other ways of buying insurance.
 The three most common other ways are buying insurance online, buying from a major bank or self-insurance.
 Self Insurance is where you insure yourself.
 If something happens you use your own assets to protect yourself.

-Having a broker can:
+Having an adviser can: